-We would like to thank all our funding partners for their support and faith in us and the work we do.
-You have all been acknowledged in Note 13 to the Annual Financial Statements and your names and logos (where appropriate) are also on our website (www.sikhulasonke.org.za).
 Once again, remaining fully funded has been a challenge this year, but we have managed our cashflow in line with funding received.
-Even though we needed to take advantage of a small part of our retained funds built up over several years, our Cash Fund at year end was a healthy R798,985.
+Even though we needed to take advantage of a small part of our retained funds built up over several years, our Cash Fund at year end was a healthy R798.985.
 Notes 4 and 5 to the Financial Statements show the Cash movement and also which retained funds are being held in Cash going into the next financial year.
 Expenses incurred per specific programmes may be useful information for donors.
 These are specifically: Note 14 for Funda Udlale Library Services and Training, Note 15 for Emthonjeni Outreach, Note 16 for Family Community Motivator.
 The charts to the right show which proportion of Income and Expenditure can be attributed to specific sectors of funding and programmes respectively.
+THEFT PROPERTY

+lillin miss

+Income R 3,427,649

-ACKNOWLEDGEMENTS & THANKS WE APPRECIATE YOU!
+ACKNOWLEDGEMENTS & THANKS

+WE APPRECIATE YOU!

 It is important to acknowledge the contribution that has been made by our partners in development.
 They have made sure that they are available to support us in many different ways.

 We are so grateful to our funders (see below) who have trusted their investment into our hands for our communities.
 We trust that this report finds you satisfied and we hope just a little bit proud of what your generosity has helped to accomplish.

 A heartfelt thank you especially to the individual donors (both South African and international), friends and employees of Sikhula Sonke.

 You have contributed to uplifting Khayelitsha's communities and making early childhood development services possible.

 We salute you: Maqobo nani maqobokazana - ukwanda kwaliwa ngumthakathi.

-- · Breadline Africa
+- Breadline Africa

-- Department of Social Development
+- Department of Social ٠ Development

-- · First National Bank Trust
+- First National Bank Trust ٠

 - Harare Hilltop Spar

 - HomeChoice Development Trust

 - Igraa Trust

-- · Joint Aid Management SA
+- Joint Aid Management SA

 - JH Richards Will Trust

 - Jim Joel Foundation

 - LF & DA Duncan Will Trust

 - MAID Foundation

 - Mapula Trust

 - Percy Fox Foundation

 - Santa Shoebox

 - Shoprite Checkers

-- Solon Foundation
+- Solon Foundation ٠

 - Surve Philanthropies

-And lastly, thank you to the communities in which we work for opening your doors and trusting us with your own children.
+And lastly, thank you to the communities in which we work.
+Thank you for opening your doors and trusting us with your children

-"Many people have contributed to our work this year.

-We are immensely grateful for their commitment and support in making early childhood development interventions possible in Khayelitsha."

-- Mdebuka Mthwazi